 Cancer: World Best Ever CAR-T Results have Just been Disclosed

-These are the best results yet for CAR-T, except this time from a research group led by Dirk Busch at the Technical University of Munich (Germany).
-In part backed by Juno Therapeutics, a method to select more potent T-cells and engineer a safety mechanism was announced at annual meeting of the AAAS in Washington (US).
+These are the best results yet for CAR-T, this time from a research group led by Dirk Busch at the Technical University of Munich (Germany).
+In part backed by Juno Therapeutics, a method to select more potent T-cells and engineer a safety mechanism was announced at the annual meeting of the AAAS in Washington (US).

 CAR-T therapies are one of the ways Biotech is revolutionizing Cancer treatments, and certainly one of the most hyped innovations in the medical field (read our review on how CAR-T works and what the Biotech competition is).